andyjmorgan/WOLMesh/README.md

   <img src="https://github.com/andyjmorgan/WOLMesh/blob/master/Icons/Peer.png?raw=true">
 </p>

-When a wake request is sent for a known device, from the Web App or REST API, WOLMesh check's its active connections, if devices or relays are found on the same subnet, subnet local broadcasts are sent from up to 3 devices (configurable) to the mac address of the machine requested.
+When a wake request is sent for a device, from the Web App or REST API, WOLMesh check's its active connections, if devices or relays are found on the same subnet, subnet local broadcasts are sent from up to 3 devices (configurable) to the mac address of the machine requested.

 <p align="center">
   <img src="https://github.com/andyjmorgan/WOLMesh/blob/master/Icons/direct.png?raw=true">